CIRM Leadership

 Rafael Aguirre-Sacasa, JD, General Counsel

 Abla has extensive experience in research and development, including clinical trial strategy and operations, as well as biologics process development & manufacturing, regulatory, and overall strategic product development.
 Prior to joining CIRM in 2016, she was at Johnson & Johnson for 12 years.
-While there, Abla held multiple senior level positions, including Senior Scientific Director in Pharmaceutical Development & Manufacturing Sciences (PDMS) at Janssen Therapeutics.
+While there, Abla held multiple senior-level positions, including Senior Scientific Director in Pharmaceutical Development & Manufacturing Sciences (PDMS) at Janssen Therapeutics.
 Prior to that, she was an Executive Director, heading drug delivery, pharmacology, analytical characterization, clinical & quality at Advanced Technologies & Regenerative Medicine (ATRM), another J&J company.
-Prior to ATRM, Abla was Vice President of Biological Sciences at ALZA Corporation, where she headed discovery efforts in formulation, preclinical and oral drug delivery.
+Prior to ATRM, Abla was Vice President of Biological Sciences at ALZA Corporation, where she headed discovery efforts in formulation, preclinical, and oral drug delivery.
 Before joining ALZA in 2004, Abla held senior level positions in R&D, clinical development, and regulatory affairs within the biotechnology industry, including Chiron Corporation and Cetus Corporation.

-Abla received in 2008 the Ellis Island Medal of Honor for her biotechnology contributions.
-She served on the Mills College Board, Oakland, Ca, and the Dean of UC Berkeley School of Public Health Advisory Board.
+Abla was awarded in 2008 the Ellis Island Medal of Honor for her biotechnology contributions.
+She served on the Mills College Board, Oakland, CA, and the Dean of the UC Berkeley School of Public Health Advisory Board.
 She has 23 patents and authored over 50 publications.

-Abla received a B.S. in biology from the College of Notre Dame in Belmont, California, and earned her Ph.D. in medical microbiology from the University of California, Berkeley.
-She completed a post-doctoral fellowship at the Stanford University School of Medicine in infectious disease, biochemistry, and immunology.
+Abla received a BS in biology from the College of Notre Dame in Belmont, California, and her PhD in medical microbiology from the University of California, Berkeley.
+She then completed a postdoctoral fellowship at the Stanford University School of Medicine in infectious disease, biochemistry, and immunology.

-Jennifer Mielnicki Lewis, Director of Grants and Operations
+Jennifer Mielnicki Lewis, Vice President of Operations

-Jennifer joined the grants management team at CIRM in 2016 and during that time has contributed to the rigorous grantmaking engine through portfolio oversight and management, implementing electronic grant records, database improvements and operationalizing the grantmaking of funding partnerships.
-In addition, during the wind-down of Proposition 71, Jennifer oversaw the administrative and research budgets ensuring that CIRM could make the most impact with the remaining funds.
+Jennifer joined the grants management team at CIRM in 2016 and, during that time, has contributed to the rigorous grantmaking engine through portfolio oversight and management, implementing electronic grant records, database improvements, and operationalizing the grantmaking of funding partnerships.
+In addition, during the wind-down of Proposition 71, Jennifer oversaw the administrative and research budgets, ensuring that CIRM could make the most impact with the remaining funds.

 Jennifer received a Bachelor of Hospitality Administration from Boston University and holds a Master of Public Administration from the University of Illinois at Chicago.

-Shyam Patel, PhD, Director of Business Development
+Shyam Patel, PhD, Associate Vice President of Preclinical Development

 Gil Sambrano, PhD, Vice President of Portfolio Development and Review

 Gil joined CIRM in 2005 as the first Scientific Officer.
-During his tenure, Gil has contributed to building the vision of CIRM by leading and advancing the scientific review process, constructing grants administration policies, guiding early development of the Grants Management System, and managing the training grant programs.
+During his tenure, Gil has contributed to building the vision of CIRM by leading and advancing the scientific review process, constructing grants administration policies, guiding the early development of the Grants Management System, and managing the training grant programs.
 He has been a key point of contact to help applicants and grantees identify appropriate partnering opportunities and navigate the CIRM solicitation and application process.
-He leads the conduct of GWG review meetings and has been the primary liaison with patient advocate and scientific members of the GWG.
+He leads the conduct of GWG review meetings and has been the primary liaison with patient advocates and scientific members of the GWG.

 Prior to CIRM, he was an assistant professor in the department of Cellular and Molecular Pharmacology at UCSF.
-In 2001, Gil took on a notable position to coordinate efforts of the Alliance for Cellular Signaling, a multi-institutional and multi-disciplinary consortium of scientists led by the Nobel laureate, Alfred G. Gilman, whose goal is to understand the basic principles that regulate signal transduction in cells.
+In 2001, Gil took on a notable position to coordinate efforts of the Alliance for Cellular Signaling, a multi-institutional and multi-disciplinary consortium of scientists led by the Nobel Laureate, Alfred G. Gilman, whose goal is to understand the basic principles that regulate signal transduction in cells.

-His scientific education includes a B.S. in biology from the University of Texas at El Paso and a Ph.D. in biomedical sciences from the University of California, San Diego.
+His scientific education includes a BS in biology from the University of Texas at El Paso and a PhD in biomedical sciences from the University of California, San Diego.
 Gil trained as a postdoctoral fellow at the Cardiovascular Research Institute at the University of California San Francisco.

 Koren Temple-Perry, Senior Director, Marketing & Communications